Please ensure Javascript is enabled for purposes of website accessibility

 Lived Experience Advisor

 Understanding and embedding co-production is an interactive webinar designed to deepen your understanding of co-production in health and social care.
-This session will explore the origins and evolution of co-production, unpack its core principles, and demonstrate how it can be effectively and inclusively embedded into everyday practice.
+This session explored the origins and evolution of co-production, unpacking its core principles, and demonstrating how it can be effectively and inclusively embedded into everyday practice.

-Attendees will gain insights into how co-production creates shared benefits for individuals drawing on services, their carers, and professionals, and why it is supported by regulatory bodies such as the CQC.
-The webinar will conclude with a live Q&A, giving participants the opportunity to engage directly with our expert speakers and take away practical strategies for implementation.
+Attendees gained insights into how co-production creates shared benefits for individuals drawing on services, their carers, and professionals, and why it is supported by regulatory bodies such as the CQC.
+The webinar concluded with a live Q&A, giving participants the opportunity to engage directly with our expert speakers and take away practical strategies for implementation.

 Speakers

-Jo will open the session with an introduction to co-production, exploring its historical context and significance in contemporary practice.
+Jo opened the session with an introduction to co-production, exploring its historical context and significance in contemporary practice.

 Rich Amos – Lived Experience Advisor

-Rich will focus on the impact of co-production for people who draw on services and their carers, and discuss its relevance to the CQC’s evolving expectations.
+Rich focussed on the impact of co-production for people who draw on services and their carers, and discussed its relevance to the CQC’s evolving expectations.

-Both speakers will co-host the Q&A segment at the end of the webinar.
+Both speakers co-hosted the Q&A segment at the end of the webinar.

 More about the speakers